jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Containers Tutorial.rst

 Apptainer vs Container
 ----------------------
 Apptainer (formerly Singularity) is a containerization platform designed specifically for high-performance computing (HPC) environments, offering a solution optimized for scientific research and large-scale data processing.
-Unlike general containers like Docker, which require root privileges and are commonly used for development and cloud-based applications, Apptainer is built to run efficiently on shared systems, such as TACC’s supercomputers and clusters.
+Unlike general containers like Docker, which require root privileges and are commonly used for development and cloud-based applications, Apptainer is built to run efficiently on shared systems, such as TACC’s supercomputers.
 It provides portability, reproducibility, and seamless integration with HPC job schedulers making it ideal for researchers who need to run complex applications in secure, isolated environments without compromising performance or requiring administrative access.

-In this tutorial, we follow the workflow highlighted in [TACC's container tutorial](https://containers-at-tacc.readthedocs.io/en/latest/singularity/01.singularity_basics.html) where we will a use docker to develop containers locally, push them to docker hub and then use apptainer to run the container on our HPC systems.
+In this tutorial, we follow the workflow highlighted in `TACC's container tutorial <https://containers-at-tacc.readthedocs.io/en/latest/singularity/01.singularity_basics.html>`_ where we will a use docker to develop containers locally, push them to docker hub and then use apptainer to run the container on our HPC systems.

 Setting GPU enabled PyTorch Container at TACC
 ---------------------------------------------